csommerl/js120/lesson2/lesson2_notes.md

 Both of these will retrieve only the object's own properties, and not any properties higher in the prototypal chain.
 But the difference between them is that whereas `Object.getOwnPropertyNames` will get all the object's properties (whether enumerable or not), `Object.keys` will get only the object's enumerable properties.

+#### Enumerability (supplemented with material from 2.3)

 An **enumerable property** is one that will be visited by the most common iterative procedures performed upon objects, such as a `for ... in` loop.
 Thus, enumerable properties are those over which it is useful to iterate.

 More precisely, an enumerable property is one whose internal enumerable flag is set to `true` (the default when creating properties in the most common ways).
+Most properties and methods of JavaScript's built-in data types are not enumerable.

+`Object.prototype.propertyIsEnumerable(prop)` returns a boolean for whether an object's property is enumerable.

 #### Summary